How to integrate Agenty MCP with Claude Agent SDK

 Introduction

 This guide walks you through connecting Agenty to the Claude Agent SDK using the Composio tool router.
-By the end, you'll have a working Agenty agent that can clone my top-performing agent for news sites, list all my running web scraping agents, create a new agent to monitor product prices, delete an outdated agent by its id through natural language commands.
+By the end, you'll have a working Agenty agent that can clone your top-performing agent for news sites, list all your running web scraping agents, create a new agent to monitor product prices through natural language commands.

 This guide will help you understand how to give your Claude Agent SDK agent real control over a Agenty account through Composio's Agenty MCP server.